torsk-technologies/pratemer/README.md

    _venue_ is willing to put its name on it?

 Everything in this MVP exists to test those two things.
-Anything that doesn't (native app, accounts, image upload, ML moderation, GPS) is deliberately left out.
+Anything that doesn't (accounts, image upload, ML moderation, GPS) is deliberately left out.
+The product is intentionally a plain web app — reached by scanning a QR code, with nothing to install — because removing that friction is core to the concept.

 ## Architecture